Written by Hannah Kingston on August 18th, 2021

 Other things that increase your risk of getting bacterial vaginosis include:

 - Intrauterine device usage (using contraceptives that sit within the vagina)

 Can BV affect pregnancy?

 Bacterial vaginosis is the most common vaginal condition in women in the United States according to the Centers for Disease Control and Prevention.

 Pregnant women are at increased risk of bacterial vaginosis due to the hormonal changes that occur during pregnancy.

-If you have bacterial vaginosis during pregnancy, your baby is at increased risk for premature birth.
+If you have bacterial vaginosis during pregnancy, your baby is at increased risk for premature birth and low birthweight.

 Babies who are born too early or have a low birth rate are at an increased risk of experiencing health issues.

 Bacterial vaginosis may also lead to issues with fertility.
 Untreated bacterial vaginosis may lead to a condition called pelvic inflammatory disease (PID).
 Untreated pelvic inflammatory disease may lead to scarring of the fallopian tubes and uterine infections.
 This may lead to issues with conception.